boucaron/Earthship/Aerdscheff.md

 - 20 Solar Electric panels on the roof (3 lines)
 - Larger corridor and larger volume for the green house, 30 to 40 persons/students can be in the Earthship for lectures and other activities
 - Non angled windows: dual glazed windows, non angled windows are smaller, generating less heat losses (Greenhouse is insulated too)
-- Separation Triple glazed windows for the rooms, improving insulation from the Greenhouse (+ noise insulation)
+- Triple glazed windows for the rooms, improving insulation from the Greenhouse (+ noise insulation)
 - 3 * 10 000 liters cisterns

 ## Reuse/Recycling